LinhHo/WEMC-hydropower-model/README.md

 ### (B1) getENTSOE.R and getERA5.R

 Reshape the data from ENTSO-E/ERA5 into proper shape to use in the model\
-getENTSOE.R contains fragments from several codes I wrote, not completed
+getENTSOE.R contains fragments from several codes I wrote, not complete

 ### (B2) getLagSequences.R